Association of Sound Designers: Activity

+The ASDP has run numerous seminars for its members, on Acoustics & System Design, Production Engineering, Music, Vocal Reinforcement & Radio Mics, Sound Creation, Software-specific courses, Computer and Audio Networking, Documentation & CAD, Techniques and Approaches, Business and Work, as well as general discussions, looking at tangential topics, and many backstage tours.
+Over 100 of these are available as videos online for members to watch.
+It has also run "Winter School"s, a series of seminars run in January every few years specifically aimed at students.

+They have published 19 issues of its magazine, The Echo, and have a weekly e-newsletter.
+The Herald.

-The association is currently active in supporting the mental health of its members, as well as helping the theatre industry reboot itself after the Covid pandemic.
+They are an advocacy voice for its members, speaking out on a range of topics, such as backstage workers being pushed to their "breaking point".
+They have also worked to support the mental health of its members, as well as helping the theatre industry reboot itself after the Covid pandemic.
 They are involved in the Sunday Times National Student Drama Festival as a supporter of the Outstanding Contribution to the Technical Team Award.
-The ASD also provide extensive resources to support new and upcoming sound designers, as well as working hard for inclusivity in the theatre industry.
-In 2014 they were active in pressurising the American Tony committee to reinstate the Tony Award for Sound Design.
+The ASDP also provide extensive resources to support new and upcoming sound designers, and work with Theatrecraft to encourage entry into the industry, as well as working hard for inclusivity in the theatre industry.
+In 2014 they were active in pressurising the American Tony committee to reinstate the Tony Award for Sound Design, which was reinstated in 2016.